crab-d/sti-canteen/README.md

+### STI Canteen (SATIRE)

+A static view only website that display information about STI Canteen.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.